-The Company has plans to launch new trading strategies and continue to grow its Systematic Internaliser (SI) in the UK and in Europe and expand its counterparty offering.
-The Company will be registered as a swap dealer in order to enable trading certain products with US persons.
+The Company has plans to launch new trading strategies and continue to grow its Systematic Internaliser (SI), expand its counterparty offering and obtain permission in order to enable trading certain products with US persons.
 The Company is expected to continue to trade profitably to support organic growth.
 The Board is continually assessing the changing market and regulatory landscape to ensure it can evolve and adapt to changes in counterparty and operational demands.
 Except for the proposed changes discussed above, the directors do not anticipate further changes in the Company's core activities for the foreseeable future.